Gjert Ingebrigtsen: Conflict between the federation NFIF and Ingebrigtsen

+On 14 September, a runner on Gjert Ingebrigtsen's team, was one of the runners that knocked Jakob Ingebrigtsen out of a heat before the semi-finals (1500 m), at the 2025 World Championship.

+Legal affairs

+In 2026, three of his sons (Jakob, Filip and Henrik) lost their bid to secure rights to some names and expressions; That conflict against Gjert Ingebrigtsen, was looked at by Patentstyret, a governmental agency.

 2025 courtcase and final verdict

-In October 2023, Ingebrigtsen's professional running sons Jakob, Filip, and Henrik released a statement accusing their father and former coach of "aggression, control, and physical violence", also saying that he "took the joy out of the sport they once loved".
-Gjert stopped coaching his sons in 2022, and was not accredited at the 2023 World Athletics Championships in Budapest.
-Gjert, via his lawyer, stated that the allegations were "baseless" and that he was never violent.

-Gjert's wife Tone started her testimony on 28 April 2025.
-She did not publicly testify.
-Tone has declined being interviewed by the police in regard to the lawsuit.
-Two of Gjert's sons, Kristoffer and Filip, were not allowed in court during that session, as requested by Tone herself.

-In June 2025, Gjert was convicted in a seven-week trial of abuse against his daughter, Ingrid, for a 2022 incident where he used a wet towel to strike her on the face.
+In June 2025, Gjert was convicted of abuse against his daughter, Ingrid, for a 2022 incident where he used a wet towel to strike her on the face.
 He was given a 15-day suspended prison sentence and ordered to pay Norwegian krone 10,000 as compensation.
 He was acquitted of all other charges.
+The trial lasted seven weeks.

 Family

-Family: The patriarch of the Ingebrigtsen family, Ingebrigtsen was born in the Båtsfjord Municipality, and resides in Sandnes.
+Gjert Ingebrigtsen was born in Båtsfjord Municipality, and resides in Sandnes.
 He is married to Tone Eva Tønnessen.
 The couple has seven children, including middle-distance runners Henrik, Filip, and Jakob.